JY20/trivex/README.md

 # Trivex Web

-Frontend of **Trivex**, a next-generation decentralized trading platform built on Starknet Layer 3.
+Repository for **Trivex**, a next-generation decentralized strategy analysis and trading platform built on Starknet Layer 3.

 ## 🌐 What is Trivex?